 ‘Network Walking’ – charting a TF network path from direct to indirect targets.

 We next sought to combine our network inference data (for 125 N-response TFs) with TF-target validation data (for 20 N-early response TFs) to chart a path for an N-early response TF from its direct targets (in root cells, where the N-signal is first detected) to its indirect targets (e.g. in whole roots).
 In an approach we call “Network Walking” (Fig. 5a), we connect an N-early response TF1 to its direct targets identified in root cells, which include TF2s.
-Next, we connect TF2s to indirect targets of TF1 (identified in planta) using validated edges for intermediate TF2s from the cell-based TARGET system (e.g. 20 TFs), and high confidence TF-target predictions for the remaining 125 TFs in the DFG network.
+Next, we connect TF2s to indirect targets of TF1 (identified in planta) using edges for intermediate TF2s validated by the cell-based TARGET system (e.g. 20 TFs), and high confidence TF-target predictions for the remaining 125 TFs in the DFG network.
 As proof-of-principle, we demonstrate how the Network Walking approach can shed light on the mode-of-action and network path of TGA1, an important regulatory component of the N response [27] (Fig. 5b).
 The dataset includes genes that respond to TGA1 perturbation in cells (Table S20), or in planta (Table S29), as well as TF-target edges validated for 20 TFs (Tables S1-19) and for the 125 TF targets as predicted by DFG (Tables S27 and S28).

 In Network Walking, the first step is to use the TF1 targets identified by the cell-based TARGET system to identify which DE genes from in planta perturbation are direct targets.
 In our example, TARGET assays shows that TGA1 directly regulates 574 root N-responsive genes (Fig. 5b, yellow box), which includes 125 genes that also respond to TGA1 in planta.
 The second step, is to connect a path from TF1 – via a TF2 – to its indirect targets which only respond to in planta perturbation of TF1.
 To connect TGA1 to its indirect targets, we use TF-target validated direct edges for the other 19 TFs from TARGET assays (Fig. 1), or the predicted TF2-target edges from the pruned DFG network (Fig. S4).
 For the TGA1 example, 72% (75/104) of the indirect TGA1 targets identified in planta can now be linked back to TGA1 through 43/57 TF2s.
 The set of 57 TF2s validated to act downstream of TGA1, includes 5 TFs for which we have validated targets in cells using the TARGET assay (HHO3, BEE2, GATA17, TGA4, HHO2), and 52 TFs with DFG predicted edges to TGA1 indirect targets.
 To further determine which of these intermediate TF2s are most important in relaying the signal from the primary TF (TGA1), enrichment of the cis-motifs in the targets for each of the 80 cis-motif clusters (Fig. S2) can be used.
 To apply this approach to the TGA1 Network Walk, we looked for enrichment of cis-motifs in the promoters (500bp) of TGA1 indirect targets.
 The most enriched cluster in the TGA1 indirect targets was for the WRKY family (cluster 13) (FDR = 0.109).
 Interestingly, 6 WRKY TFs respond to TGA1 perturbation in cells or in planta, with WRKY54 being a direct TGA1 target and good candidate for future validation studies.